 - Ways to minimise the disconnect between how members are trained to behave and what happens in an operational environment.

-We have established an internal Victoria Police Community of Practice for Ethics Education Yammer group to enable communication and dialogue between members.
+We have established an internal Victoria Police Community of Practice for Ethics Education Yammer group to share ethics inspiration and a Teams group to enable communication and cooperation between members.

-If you are interested to learn more or attend please contact Senior Project and Policy Officer Sharon Weiss on firstname.lastname@example.org .
+If you are would like to learn more or would like to join the Community please contact Senior Project and Policy Officer Sharon Weiss on email@example.com .